Chinese espionage in the United States: Methods

 China has used a variety of methods to gather intelligence in the United States.
 Individuals attempt to obtain targeted information from open sources such as libraries, research institutions and unclassified databases.
-Chinese travelers are recruited to carry out specific intelligence activities, and China debriefs returnees from exchange programs, trade missions and scientific-cooperation programs.
-Chinese citizens may be coerced to cooperate.
+Chinese travelers are recruited to carry out specific intelligence activities while individuals returning from exchange programs, trade missions and scientific-cooperation programs are debriefed for intelligence.
+Chinese citizens may be coerced into cooperating.
+China has recruited both Chinese and US citizens in the past.
+Motivations for the recruited include finances, conviction in the cause, extortion, and ego.

 Much technology acquisition occurs through commerce and commercial regulations.
 The regulatory and commercial environment in China pressures American and other foreign companies to transfer technology, capital and manufacturing expertise, especially in defense-related or dual-use industries such as computers, to their Chinese partners as part of doing business in China's huge, lucrative markets.
 Chinese agents purchase high-tech equipment through front organizations in Hong Kong.
 China also uses state-run firms to purchase American companies with access to the targeted technology.

-China also accesses foreign technology through industrial espionage, with U.S. Immigration and Customs Enforcement officials rating China's industrial-espionage and theft operations as the leading threat to U.S. technological security.
-In 2021, Acting NCSC Director Michael Orlando estimated that China stole between $200 billion and $600 billion worth of American intellectual property every year.
-Between October 2002 and January 2003 five Chinese businessmen were accused of illegally shipping equipment and trade secrets from California to China, and U.S. officials prevented a Chinese man from shipping a new, high-speed computer used in classified projects (including nuclear-weapons development) from Sandia National Laboratories.
+China also accesses foreign technology through industrial espionage, with United States Immigration and Customs Enforcement rating China's industrial-espionage and theft operations as the leading threat to US technological security.
+In 2021, acting NCSC Director Michael Orlando estimated that China stole between $200 billion and $600 billion worth of American intellectual property every year.
+Between October 2002 and January 2003, five Chinese businessmen were accused of illegally shipping equipment and trade secrets from California to China, and US officials prevented a Chinese man from shipping a new, high-speed computer used in classified projects (including nuclear-weapons development) from Sandia National Laboratories.

-In July 2020, FBI Director Christopher A. Wray called China the "greatest long-term threat" to the United States.
+In July 2020, FBI Director Christopher Wray called China the "greatest long-term threat" to the United States.
 He said that "the FBI is now opening a new China-related counterintelligence case every 10 hours.
-Of the nearly 5,000 active counterintelligence cases currently under way across the country, almost half are related to China."
-For example, Eric Swalwell, who serves on the House Permanent Select Committee on Intelligence, was in the past targeted by a Chinese woman believed to be a clandestine officer of China's Ministry of State Security.
+Of the nearly 5,000 active counterintelligence cases currently underway across the country, almost half are related to China."

+US Representative Eric Swalwell, who serves on the House Permanent Select Committee on Intelligence, was in the past targeted by a Chinese woman believed to be a clandestine officer of China's Ministry of State Security.
 The alleged Chinese spy later participated in fundraising for Swalwell's 2014 congressional election bid and helped place an intern inside Swalwell's congressional office.
-FBI gave Swalwell a "defensive briefing" in 2015, informing him that woman was a suspected Chinese agent.
+The FBI gave Swalwell a "defensive briefing" in 2015, informing him that the woman was a suspected Chinese agent.